chasecarlson2/ColeAndFriendz.github.io/README.md

 ## Analysis Section <a name="section3"></a>

-Below is the code used to create our predictive model.
+Below is the code used to create our health sector predictive model.
+We used similar code for the real estate and energy sectors also.

 ```python
 #Health Predictive Model